"Hey, Marina! Got any plans for the holidays?"

 Marina's pulled away from the box, giving Pearl a confused look.
 "Why would you hide it though?
 If you're giving it as a gift, wouldn't you want the person to see it?"

-"Ah..."
+"It's... uhhh..."
 Pearl stalled for a few moments as she tried to figure out how to explain this.
 "Squidmas is a specific day, a week from now on the 25th actually.
 So like, if you were with your family, you'd wrap the gift and put it under the tree, kinda teasing the person about it for a little bit.
 Like, 'haha look at your gift, you can't open it yet!'
-And they get to do the same thing to you."
+And they get to do the same thing to you so it's fair."

 "Hmm..."
 Marina looked crestfallen for some reason "I guess I did it wrong then?
 I'm sorry."